-You can sit there, in your chair at school, in your bed at home, at your kitchen table with your family, on the couch with your siblings, in an uncomfortable chair with a therapist, and the feelings never change.
+You can sit there...in your chair at school, on your bed at home, at your kitchen table with your family, on the couch with your siblings, in an uncomfortable chair with a therapist...and your feelings never change.

-Here, at school, you have to put a fake smile on your face, laugh when others laugh, act like you're having a good time, but when underneath, you're dying.
+Here, at school, you have to put a fake smile on your face.
+You have to laugh when others laugh, act like you're having a good time.
+But when underneath, you're dying.

-Back home it's no different than the morning, yelling, screaming, fighting, arguing, it never ends.
+Back at home it's no different than what you went through in the morning.
+There's yelling, screaming, fighting, arguing.
+It never ends.

-You go up to your room to start on the piles of homework and missing and late work; you've never been able to finish any of the assignments.
+You go up to your room, slamming the door and throwing your things.
+You start on the piles of homework, missing, and late work.
+You've never been able to finish any of the assignments.

-After about a minute of sitting there at your desk listening to the hell going on downstairs, you can't take it.
+After about a minute of sitting there at your desk, listening to the hell breaking loose downstairs, you can't take it.

-You take the hidden knife you stole from the kitchen and head to the bathroom.
+You take the knife out of your nightstand drawer, the one you stole from the kitchen, and head to the bathroom.

-Every flaw and mistake about your life, your family, your friends, yourself, all comes to resurface at this time.
+Every flaw and mistake in your life, your family, your friends, yourself, all of it resurfaces at this time.

 That is the only time there is...relief.